StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/7) Data Visualizations for Common Statistical Test.md

 # Bar Chart

+A bar chart is used to represent discrete data, where the data is divided into separate categories.
+The height of each bar represents the frequency or quantity of the data that falls into that category.
 For tests where both the variables are categorical like chi-square test and fisher-exact test, bar-charts are most commonly used.

 For example: A bar chart could be used to visualize the frequency of car brands in a class of students according to gender
 <img src="https://datatab.net/assets/tutorial/fig/multiBarChart.png" width="650" height="400">